+One of the biggest inequalities we need to address is gender inequality.
 According to the UN’s High-Level Panel for Women’s Economic Empowerment, women’s unpaid labor adds up to $10 trillion per year — 13% of the global GDP.
-Likewise, according to the Food and Agriculture Organization, women own less than 20% of agricultural land, yet make up 60% of the agricultural workforce in parts of Africa and Asia.
-Former FAO Director-General José Graziano da Silva said in 2016:
+According to the Food and Agriculture Organization, women own less than 20% of agricultural land in parts of Africa and Asia, yet make up 60% of the agricultural workforce.
+As former FAO Director-General José Graziano da Silva said in 2016:

 Resilience against climate change is especially important and deserves its own mention.
 According to the World Bank, climate change could force an additional 100 million people into extreme poverty over the next decade without any urgent action taken.

-According to UNESCO, if all students in low-income countries had just basic reading skills (nothing else), an estimated 171 million people could escape extreme poverty.
+According to UNESCO, if all students in low-income countries had just basic reading and writing skills (nothing else), an estimated 171 million people could escape extreme poverty.
 If all adults completed secondary education, we could cut the global poverty rate by more than half.
 Education develops skills and abilities, corrects some of the imbalances that come out of marginalization, and decreases both risk and vulnerability.

-Simply eating three meals a day and getting a healthy amount of calories and nutrients can go a long way to addressing the cycle of poverty.
+Simply eating three meals a day and getting a healthy amount of calories and nutrients can go a long way to breaking the cycle of poverty.
 When a person doesn’t have enough to eat, they lack the strength and energy needed to work.
 Contaminated water can lead to debilitating illnesses.